 - Authentication methods of eSignatures should be proportionate to the nature and complexity of the research, risks, burdens, benefits and ethical issues at

 - Simple eSignatures are sufficient for the majority of non-CTIMP (Clinical Trial of an Investigational Medicincal Product) research involving negligible or minimal risk.

 In conclusion, an eConsent process can deliver:

 - Feedback on how consent materials could be improved.

 - Improved patient recruitment process and reduced dropout rates.

 - Improved consistency – reducing compliance issues.

-Join Neil Vivian, Senior Director of Business Solutions at OmniComm Systems, Inc on April 18 in a live webinar to learn more.
+Watch the webinar recording of Neil Vivian, Senior Director of Business Solutions at OmniComm Systems, Inc on April 18 to learn more.